-Buying a new mattress fills most people with conflicting feelings: Excitement at the idea of owning a new mattress that will help them get a good night’s sleep; and dread at the idea of having to navigate the myriad choices of mattress on the market today.
+Buying a new mattress fills most people with conflicting feelings: Excitement at the idea of owning a new mattress that will help them get a good green night’s sleep; and dread at the idea of having to navigate the myriad choices of mattresses on the market today.

 It gets even more complicated when consumers seek out green mattress options, choosing organic materials to sleep on as opposed to harmful ones filled with dubious toxins.
 And, as many know, organic mattresses tend to come with a hefty price tag so it’s important to do your homework and know exactly what you’re buying before handing over your credit card.

 Here are some things to consider when shopping for an organic mattress to ensure you’re getting the highest quality:

 Unless you read the fine print and do some major research, you may end up thinking you’re buying an organic mattress only to find out a month later only one component is organic.
 Manufacturers can label their mattress “organic” but that does not in any way mean the entire thing is organic.

 Knowing that buying organic is really “in” right now, some manufacturers will try to game the system and put a big sticker on there claiming their product is exactly that, but read the fine print and you’re likely to see the filler is made from organic materials, but the glues and fire retardant sprays are still very much toxic.

 Manufacturers of truly, 100% organic mattresses are very transparent.
 They list everything about their products not only on the mattress itself but also on their website.
 Be very wary of mattress companies who don’t publish this information.

 Something else to consider before making a judgment call – much of the green movement has to do with sourcing locally to not only cut down on pollution caused by international transport but also to support local growers.
 This is a wonderful idea.

 There are, however, certain natural products that can only be sourced overseas, such as natural latex.
 This fact should be taken into consideration when making a purchasing decision.